meta-company/makex/documents/source/workspaces.md

 This may be done by copying or [symbolically] linking the nested Workspace into its parent or container Workspace.

-If a run crosses or enters a new Workspace, the Workspace is automatically detected and provided appropriately to the Targets.
+If a run crosses or enters a new Workspace, the Workspace is automatically detected and provided appropriately to the Tasks.

 The detection is made for each makex file inside a Workspace in the following order of precedence: